fjpp25/weathermachine/README.md

-# kalshi_weather
+# The Weather Machine

-A momentum + forecast-informed trading system for Kalshi temperature markets.
+A momentum + forecast-informed trading system designed for the daily Kalshi city temperature markets.

 ## Strategy overview